 Motion Sensors, or more specifically passive infrared (PIR) motion sensors, use infrared light to detect large moving objects (like a person) in the interior of your home.
 These are usually mounted in the corner of a room near the ceiling in living areas of your home.
 Most motion sensors installed for security systems operate on 12V DC power and are connected to four wires: two for power and two for the motion signal.
 Red and black wires are usually the positive and negative power wires respectively.
 The other pair of wires could be any color and carry the motion detection signal.
 These operate like a Normally Closed (NC) switch: When no motion is detected, the signal circuit is closed.
 When motion is detected,the signal circuit is open.

 Identify Wires for your Motion Sensor

 - The other pair of wires for the motion detection signal are most likely connected to one of the zone inputs on your existing alarm panel.
-They may be wired with end-of-line resistors at the alarm panel.
+They may be wired with end-of-line resistors at the alarm panel or in the motion these will need to be removed for a Conversion to function correctly.
 Disconnect this pair of wires from your existing alarm and remove and discard the resistors (or save them for a different project).

 Wiring Motion Sensors

 If your motion sensors need power, you can draw power from the Konnected device base as long as you are powering thedevice with the correct voltage.
 Most motion sensors and alarm system components operate on 12V DC, so in that case,power the Konnected device with the 12V DC power adapter.
 Then you can draw power for your motion sensors from the AUX and - AUX on the bottom left of the device base.

 Once you’ve connected the motion sensor power wires, connect the signal wires to

 G(round) and Zone 1-5 on the bottom right side of the board.

 Motion Sensors with Configurable Contacts